Pink lake: Characteristics

 The majority of pink salt lakes change their colour which is often linked to rainfall.
 A lake in Westgate Park, Melbourne, Australia, was coloured pink in March 2017 and then again in September 2019, but since then and as of January 2022 had taken on a dark green hue.
 Warmer weather and lower rainfall appears to make it turn pink.
 As water evaporates, the salinity increases, but salinity is not the only factor at work.
 Sediment and the organisms living in the lake affect its colour, and the shade of pink that it takes on.

 Pink lakes such as Lake Hillier can be up to ten times saltier than seawater (the Dead Sea in Israel is around nine times so).
 It is safe to swim in Lake Hillier, but it is not advisable to drink it owing to the effect of its hypersalinity on the human body, and the possibility of micro-organisms which may be harmful to human health.
+In 2022 extreme rainfall events linked to climate change temporarily diluted Lake Hillier's hypersalinity, disturbing the pigment-producing microbial community and causing the lake to turn blue-gray; scientists expect the pink colour to return within the next decade as evaporation restores salinity levels.